fnburger/dry_shower/readme.md

 - [x] (SOLVED) Test potentiometer with capacitor, then perhaps replace pot with compatible one or a turning switch?
 (Issue with current pot: returns 0 for almost entire range of rotation, only last small rotation segment ramps up from 0 to 4095)
 - [x] Get and wire / solder blue LEDs for shower head
 - [ ] Drill holes for LEDs on shower head or 3D print cover
+- [ ] 3D print knob for potentiometer
 - [x] Modify shower head to hold vibration motor and LEDs, fit cables through hose
 - [ ] Build holder/platform for ESP32 and main electronics inside the pipes
 - [ ] Buy spray-color (black?) for pipes, box